PlaidCloud/website/content/en/docs/setup/production-environment/windows/user-guide-windows-containers.md

       using docker exec or kubectl exec
     * Service-to-pod communication, `curl` the virtual service IP (seen under `kubectl get services`) from the Linux control plane node and from individual pods
-    * Service discovery, `curl` the service name with the Kubernetes [default DNS suffix](/docs/concepts/services-networking/dns-pod-service/#services)
+    * Service discovery, `curl` the service name with the PlaidCloud [default DNS suffix](/docs/concepts/services-networking/dns-pod-service/#services)
     * Inbound connectivity, `curl` the NodePort from the Linux control plane node or machines outside of the cluster
     * Outbound connectivity, `curl` external IPs from inside the pod using kubectl exec